wilsonmar/wilsonmar.github.io/_posts/2020-01-19-make-makefile.md

 	docker push $(REGISTRY)/$(DOCKER_IMAGE):$(basename $(@))
    </pre>

+   BTW `basename` is a built-in Linux command that returns the path without but not the filename after the last slash in the path.

    However, that is not invoked if any rules above that fails, such as when vulnerabilities are found while processing this rule:

    <pre>$(addsuffix .scantrivy, $(TAGS)):